 In summer of 2017, Beverly Hills got a new luxury hotel, the Waldorf Astoria Beverly Hills.
 As I was living in Westwood at the time, I often passed the new hotel while going around the city.
 I made a promise to myself that I would indeed stay at the Waldorf for a weekend getaway or for a fun event.

 Then, the perfect opportunity arose as I had a weekend night certificate that I got from my AMEX Hilton Aspire Credit Card.
-Note: due to the Coronavirus, Hilton has implemented a policy where all unexpired and new reward certificates from March 11th to August 30th 2020 are going to be valid through August 31, 2021.

 Booking Award Stay:

 To book the Waldorf Astoria Beverly Hills with the free weekend night certificate, I used the flexible date planner on the Hilton website.
 I found a Saturday in February with the standard 95,000 point night available, which means I could use the certificate.
 Availability wasn’t too hard to come by, I saw a few Saturdays available when booking two months beforehand.
 A quick call to Hilton Honors and I was booked into the Superior Two Queen Room with Terrace with my certificate.
 The lowest available rate per night was $729 for the night I chose at the time.
 A great use of the certificate!
 This particular property is one of just two Waldorf Astoria’s worldwide with the coveted Forbes Five Star Travel Guide Rating.

 I started working with a travel agency, Fora Travel, and can assist in booking hotel stays.
 As a travel agent we are partnered with Virtuoso and Hilton Impresario to name a few.
 With this, you can get special perks when booking with us.
 This specific property features: